Mixermachine/motorcycle_assistent/README.md

 + Display date and time (dim display accourding to the time)
 + Provide a menu for the settings
 + Power saving mode
++ Crank assistent (shows lowest voltage and the duration)

 ## Chain oiler
-The chain oiler can be trimmed to you needs.
+The chain oiler can be trimmed to you needs.<br />
-The pump duration time, interval time and the state (if it should work at all) can be easily set in the menu.
+The pump duration time, interval time and the state (if it should work at all) can be easily set in the menu.<br />
-All settings are saved in the internal memory (EEPROM) and will be loaded at each power up.
+All settings are saved in the internal memory (EEPROM) and will be loaded at each power up.<br />
-The chain oiler will only work if the battery voltage is above 13,2V.
+The chain oiler will only work if the battery voltage is above 13,2V.<br />
-This is no technical limitation, but a safety one.
+This is no technical limitation, but a safety one.<br />
-On my F650 I needed to grab power from the rear lights, so when I leave my bike with parking lights on, the Arduino is still powered.
+On my F650 I needed to grab power from the rear lights, so when I leave my bike with parking lights on, the Arduino is still powered.<br />
-If the engine is running, the generator will hold the voltage at 13,5V to 14,2V -> chain oiler will run if active.
+If the engine is running, the generator will hold the voltage at 13,5V to 14,2V -> chain oiler will run if active.<br />

 ## Typical display faces
 ![Alt text](/img/mainPage.jpg?raw=true "Main page")